MadMedDz/Course_Project_2/README.md

 #Course project 2 for EDA on coursera
-This files are rough draft for my learning and a way to see how much I did over th time.
+This files are rough draft for my learning and a way to see how much

+I did over the time.

 This repos contain:
 -plot1.R & plot1.png